Aha43/PsLocations/README.md

 - **DOING** User documentation here in readme
 - **NEXT** Publish to the gallery

-# Loc Command Line Interface -- Work in progress
+# Loc -- Work in progress

 The `Loc` command line interface (CLI) is a tool for managing and navigating folder bookmarks with ease.
 This guide provides detailed usage instructions for each action available in the `Loc` CLI.

+## Installation

+### Downloading this repository

+TODO

+### From Powershell Gallery

+TODO

 ## Basic commands to manage and use locations (aka bookmarks)

-Bookmarks are called locations in this context and allow terminal command line users to move to much used working directories with out a series of cd or tedious path completions.
+Bookmarks are called locations in this context and allow terminal command line users to move to much used working directories with out a series of ```cd```commands or tedious path completions.
 To add current working directory as a location

 ```
 loc add .
 'Repository root of my amazing project'